Invoice Factoring: Fees, How It Works and Finding the Right Company

 Factoring companies’ market various freight factoring programs such as Non-Recourse, Recourse, and Hybrid programs, but the terms and benefits of these programs will vary from factor to factor.
 Therefore, it’s important to read the contract before you sign anything.

-There are also a lot of invoice factoring companies that service other industries but with the complexity of the trucking industry, a partner that is experienced in this space can make all the difference.
-You should want to partner with an invoice factoring company that truly understands you and the industry that you operate in.
-Whether you need a freight factoring company, or another factoring company – consider all these variables.
+There are also a lot of factoring companies that service other industries but with the complexity of the trucking industry, a partner that is experienced in this space can make all the difference.
+You should want to partner with a factoring company that truly understands you and the industry that you operate in.

 As we mentioned before, there are a lot of factoring companies to choose from.
 They can all sell the same service, but each factoring company is different.
 Money is personal, so you need to make sure that you are choosing the right company to handle your finances.

-With OTR Capital, what you see is what you get.
+- No Hidden Fees – With OTR Solutions, what you see is what you get.
 We include everything upfront in the contract, which means that you won’t be surprised by any new fees.

-Through other companies’ market non-recourse, OTR Capital has the only true non-recourse program.
+- True Non-Recourse – Though other companies’ market non-recourse, OTR Solutions has the only true non-recourse program.
 We take full liability of your invoices and handle all the collections on your behalf.

 For almost a decade, OTR Solutions has become one of the leading companies in this industry by offering a simple, quality, and competitive service.
 We smashed the stigma commonly associated with factors and proved that factoring could be a valuable product for new ventures, growing companies, and well-established fleets alike.